svetkars/rpc-designate/doc/installing/prepare-installation.rst

 Prepare for designate installation
 ==================================

-Before deploying designate, you need to configure a few important components, including a DNS server, ports, and an Remote Name Daemon Control (RNDC) key.
-Then, create a DNS servers pool as described in :ref:`configure-dns-server-pool` and then, run the designate deployment script.
+Before deploying RPC Designate, you need to configure a few important components, including a DNS server, ports, and a Remote Name Daemon Control (RNDC) key.
+Then, create a DNS servers pool as described in :ref:`configure-dns-server-pool` and then, run the Designate deployment script.

 .. _setup-dns-backend: